-BLM Historical Appropriations: FY2000-FY2021
+BLM Historical Appropriations: FY2000-FY2022

-For FY2021, the appropriation for BLM management of wild horses and burros was \$115.7 million, a 14% increase from the FY2020 level (\$101.6 million).
-FY2021 funding was more than five times the amount for FY2000 (\$20.4 million) and an 81% increase over FY2010 (\$64.0 million), in nominal dollars.
+For FY2022, the appropriation for BLM management of wild horses and burros was \$137.1 million, 18% higher than FY2021 (\$115.7 million).
+The increase was intended to support "an aggressive, non-lethal population control strategy" as set out in a May 2020 BLM report, according to the explanatory statement on the FY2022 appropriations law.
+This strategy includes increased removals, long-term holding, and fertility control.
+FY2022 funding was more than six times the FY2000 amount (\$20.4 million) and more than double the FY2010 amount (\$64.0 million), in nominal dollars.
 Figure 1 depicts BLM's annual funding.
 (FS appropriations are not separately identifiable.)

-Since FY2000, appropriations laws have periodically provided BLM with additional funding to achieve AML.
-For example, BLM received a \$14.1 million (69%) increase to \$34.5 million in FY2001, the largest annual percentage increase.
-The intent was to achieve AML over several years and, by FY2010, to reduce budgetary needs below the FY2001 level.
-These goals were not fully achieved, although the on-range population declined and AML was nearly reached in 2007.
-In FY2010, BLM received a \$23.4 million (58%) increase to \$64.0 million, the biggest annual dollar increase.
-The increase was for activities (e.g., removal of animals, population control, and adoptions) to achieve AML by 2013 (although this did not occur) and for the escalating cost of animal care in long-term holding.
+Since FY2000, appropriations laws periodically have provided BLM with additional funding to achieve the AML.
+For example, in FY2010, BLM received a \$23.4 million (58%) increase to \$64.0 million, the biggest annual dollar increase.
+The increase was for activities (e.g., removal of animals, population control, and adoptions) to achieve the AML by 2013 (although this did not occur) and for the escalating cost of animal care in long-term holding.

 Figure 1.
-BLM Appropriations for Wild Horse and Burro Management, FY2000-FY2021
+BLM Appropriations for Wild Horse and Burro Management, FY2000-FY2022